beygee/alfred-jira-issues-selector/readme.md

 PROJECT_NAME= (optional) your jira project key.
 ```

+- GET API_TOKEN on [this page.](https://id.atlassian.com/manage-profile/security/api-tokens)
-If you write `PROJECT_NAME`, only the issues of that project are searched.
+- If you write `PROJECT_NAME`, only the issues of that project are searched.

 ![5](https://user-images.githubusercontent.com/7090906/131052355-e673c570-3320-4f58-ba84-1a8cbb2ffdfe.png)